-Memorial Day was this past weekend here in the United States, and that usually marks the beginning of summer.
+Memorial Day is passed here in the United States, and that usually marks the beginning of summer.

 Let’s celebrate summer with some fun ways to get wet, play outside and get crafty!

 Here are several summer water activities for preschoolers, outdoor play activities for preschoolers to do this summer, as well as summer crafts for preschoolers.

 Let’s take these water activities outside and get wet this summer!
 Water is one thing that all kids love to splash around, play and get creative with.
 The possibilities are endless, give these a try!

 - Add some soap to the water and make giant bubbles like Make and Takes did.
 Getting inside the bubbles looks like so much fun!